Ian-Garrigan/Milestone-Project-1/README.md

 - ![(Jigsaw) validator](https://www.w3.org/Icons/valid-css2-blue) No errors were found when passing through the official Jigsaw CSS validator.

 ### Unfixed Bugs
+I did not find any bugs in the website from time of writing.
+I can only say that on one particular device my friend owns he pointed out to me that header navigation link wrapper was touching the h1 icon to the left.
+I also could fix the footer to allow more room for extra information and content.

 ## Deployment